A guide to the Gorgias GraphQL API: Use cases & alternatives

 Key use cases for the Gorgias GraphQL API

 If you have an engineering team ready to go, you can build some seriously impressive things.
-Here are a few common headaches you can solve with the API.
+Here are a few common ways to leverage the API.

 Build the exact reports you need

-The built-in analytics in Gorgias are a great starting point, but what happens when your questions get more specific?
+The built-in analytics in Gorgias are a great starting point, but what happens when your questions get even more specific?
 Maybe you want to see if there's a connection between a spike in support tickets and a recent marketing campaign, pulling data from your Shopify store.
-Or perhaps you need to track logistics data from your 3PL to find out which shipping carrier is causing the most headaches.
+Or perhaps you need to track logistics data from your 3PL to find out which shipping carrier is seeing the most volume.

 Using the Gorgias GraphQL API, a developer can write queries like "listTickets" to pull all the raw ticket data they need.
 They could build a script that automatically grabs every ticket tagged with "damaged item," cross-references it with shipping data from another system's API, and then sends all that information to a business intelligence (BI) tool.
-The end result is a custom dashboard that clearly shows which carriers are costing you money.
-It’s a fantastic outcome, but getting there involves a complex process known as ETL (Extract, Transform, Load), which is a specialized skill.
+The end result is a custom dashboard that clearly shows carrier performance.
+It’s a fantastic outcome, facilitated by a process known as ETL (Extract, Transform, Load), which is a valuable specialized skill.

 Keep customer data synced

-Nothing grinds an agent's productivity to a halt faster than having to constantly switch between Gorgias and an internal CRM or admin panel just to get the full story on a customer.
+Support teams can maximize their agent's productivity by ensuring Gorgias and an internal CRM or admin panel are perfectly aligned.
 The API can build a bridge between these systems.

 Automate complex workflows